Garage Upgrades and Tools

 Obviously, I want to turn this into my ultimate garage.
 So here are some in-progress pictures of it.
 Also before too many of you go ballistic about the gas containers, let me just tell you this is the best place for them.
 It is the furthest away from any possible sparks and right beside the garage doors where it is best ventilated to eliminate standing fumes.
 I will eventually either build a steel storage container or get a larger single portable container with a pump.

 Picked up a fancy new jerry can for the chain saw so I can keep the bar oil and gas mix all in one container.
 It’s nice that I can just grab one container and go without having to think about it.
 I also took some shots of it beside the two containers it is replacing.

 Someone the other day was asking me how I manage to fit all my wrenches into my toolbox well this is how.
 A piece of wainscoting with nails driven into it.
 Simple but effective.

 Picked up some more tools in the past few days so I’ll post ’em here with a small blurb.
 If you want a review of any of these tools let me know on my social media or through my contact page.

 Doing enough welding that I should have a few welding magnets on hand.

-New digital tire inflator didn’t need it but it was a good deal and comes with a valve core tool.
+The new digital tire inflator, didn’t need it but it was a good deal and comes with a valve core tool.